Lab 99 Web Design

 Templates and Forms

 How you choose to display this series of articles is up to you.
 Textpattern has a variety of article tags that allow you to select various elements of an article.
-Simply create a form that contains your choice of Textpattern tags and HTML tags.
+Simply create an article form that contains your choice of Textpattern tags and HTML tags.

-For example, you could display the title and body of each article by creating a form that includes this code:
+Returning to a previous example, you could display the information contained within the title and body fields of one or more articles by creating a form that includes this code:

 <txp:body />